samluescher/GeoSenseReliefClient/README.md

 Building
 --------

+The project is following the usual openFrameworks folder structure convention.

 Put the repository folder ``GeoSenseReliefClient`` under ``of_v00nn_osx_release/apps/`` or ``of_v00nn_ios_release/apps/``, respectively.
 Then open the respective project in the ``OSX`` or ``iOS`` folders and build.